 Named for Denys Finch Hatton, a famous British aristocrat, pilot and conservationist; one of the pioneers of luxury safaris.

-Finch Hattons Camp embodies much of the old-fashioned ideals Finch Hatton himself lived by: a dedication to style, elegance and the finer things in life, coupled with his passionate love of the Kenyan bush and its magnificent wildlife.
+Finch Hattons Camp embodies much of the old-fashioned ideals Finch Hatton himself lived by; a dedication to style, elegance and the finer things in life, coupled with his passionate love of the Kenyan bush and its magnificent wildlife.
 At Finch Hattons, you get a taste of these glorious days gone by - fine dining, exquisite luxury, private game drives with expert guides, pampering spa therapies, bush sundowners, sumptuous open-air breakfasts and a glimpse into the local way of life.

 Victoria Falls Hotel, Zimbabwe

-Built by the British in 1904, the Victoria Falls Hotel was originally built to house workers on the Cape-to-Cairo railway, which happily resulted in the famous bridge being built within reach of the spray from this spectacular waterfall.
+Built by the British in 1904, the Victoria Falls Hotel was originally constructed to house workers on the Cape-to-Cairo railway, which happily resulted in the famous bridge being built within reach of the spray from this spectacular waterfall.
 The bridge and the spray are visible from the hotel and are a scenic 10-minute walk away.

 One of the oldest hotels in Africa, this majestic grand lady is a tribute to the age of elegance in which it was born and epitomises grand luxury and style.
 Its sumptuous high teas have become an institution – a rare treat not to be missed on any visit.